-Amortization of intangibles of \$4.8 million in 2016 decreased compared to 2015, primarily due to the completed amortization of certain customer relationships related to historical acquisitions.
+Amortization of intangibles of \$4.8 million in 2016 deceased compared to 2015, primarily due to the completed amortization of certain customer relationships related to historical acquisitions.

-Goodwill impairment
+Goodwill Impairment

 At June 30, 2016, we determined that there were sufficient indicators to trigger an interim goodwill impairment analysis.
-Our analysis indicated that five of our eight reporting units, four in the United States and one in Canada, had a goodwill impairment as of June 30, 2016.
+The Company's analysis indicated that five of our eight reporting units, four in the United States and one in Canada, had a goodwill impairment as of June 30, 2016.
 Accordingly, the Company recorded a pretax, non-cash charge in 2016 to reduce the carrying value of goodwill by \$73.9 million.

-See Note 4, "Goodwill and other Intangibles Resulting From Business Acquisitions" for further information regarding the process of assessing goodwill impairment.
+See Note 3, "Goodwill and other Intangibles" for further information regarding the process of assessing goodwill impairment.